VNG-Realisatie/nlx/docs/docs/use-nlx/request-a-production-cert.md

 title: Request a production certificate
 ---

-In production environment we trust certificates under the [PKI-Overheid Private Services G1](https://www.pkioverheid.nl/) root.
+In production environment we trust PKIoverheid certificates issued under the [Staat der Nederlanden Private Root CA - G1](https://www.pkioverheid.nl/).
 A certificate can be requested at one of the Trusted Service Providers (TSP's).

+> Double check the type of certificate you are requesting.
+Only certificates issued under the **G1 private root** will work on NLX.
+Certificates issued under the EV, G2 or G3 root will not work.

 ## Connect to production